Jenniferazeng/hyphenateinc.github.io/pages/server/server_send_message.md

   </tr>
   <tr>
     <td>ext</td>
     <td>Extended attribute, defined by APP itself.
-It is fine that there is not this field, but if there is, the value can not be \"ext:null\"\this form.
+It is fine that there is not this field, but if there is, the value can not be "ext:null" this form.
 Key value type must be NSString, Value value type must be NSString or NSNumber type BOOL, int, unsigned in, long long, double</td>
   </tr>
   <tr>
     <td>attr1</td>